Welcome to SkyLife Wellness, PLLC

-Her areas of expertise include working with family conflict, behavioral difficulties, highly sensitive people, self-mutilation, grief and loss, suicide, self-esteem, and offers parental coaching.
+Her areas of expertise include parent coaching, Neurodivergent population, working with family conflict, behavioral difficulties, highly sensitive people, self-mutilation, suicide, and self-esteem troubles.

 Dr. Mack currently resides in Southlake with her husband, 2 beautiful children, and furry babies.
 She enjoys reading, crafting, and yoga.

 Dr. Jenna Mack,

 "We are never left with nothing as long as we retain the freedom to choose how we will respond" (Frankl, 1963)

 A private one-on-one session dedicated to yourself or your child

 Counseling sessions designed for the whole family or a block of time to split between 2 related parties